drumminganna/terraform_knowledge/overview_terraform.md

 ## Many Environements/Components: Modules
 - Root Module
 - - Image Module
-- - Container Module    and so on.
+- - Container Module    and so on

+## Challenges
+* make shure that your terraform configs are saved in UTF-8
+- - otherwise you can get the following output on powershell:
+>There are some problems with the configuration, described below.
+>
+>The Terraform configuration must be valid before initialization so that
+>Terraform can determine which modules and providers need to be installed.
+>
+>Error: Error parsing *: At 1:1: illegal char